 Apart from its excellent swim tracking, the Garmin Quatix 6 also connects to a wide range of Garmin boating equipment, including the autopilot and GPS transceivers.
 If that’s not enough, there’s also comprehensive tracking for other activities including cycling and running.
 Finally, it’ll show notifications from your phone, store and play music, and make contactless payments with Garmin Pay.

-It’s not a cheap smartwatch, but theis probably the most comprehensively equipped model for anyone who spends time in, or on, the water.
+It’s not a cheap smartwatch, but the ]Garmin Quatix 6 is probably the most comprehensively equipped model for anyone who spends time in, or on, the water.

 Why you should buy this: It provides comprehensive sleep tracking in a very convenient, very stylish package.